knackstedt/yamd5.ts/README.md

+> This project has been converted from JavaScript to a TypeScript class published on NPM by Andrew G. Knackstedt

 ### YaMD5 - Yet another MD5 hasher

 I needed an MD5 hasher, and as usual I want small code base, and fast.